 Museum visits pair perfectly with outdoor playtime, which is why the Kelvingrove Art Gallery and Museum is such a favorite with families due to its location in the heart of Kelvingrove Park.
 Try to time your visit over a weekend or during school holidays when family activities are offered in the museum.
 The art collection itself is full of Dutch and French classics as well as masterpieces by Glasgow natives.
 If you’re visiting in July and looking for things to do, families love the Kelvingrove Bandstand Family Festival, which offers three weeks of live music and children’s shows.

 Connected to Kelvingrove Park via the River Kelvin, Glasgow’s famed Botanic Gardens offer a variety of activities and experiences.
 This is also one of Glasgow’s most popular free attractions.
 Walk along one of the dedicated children’s trails, spotting unique wildlife and plants along the way, and don’t miss the large koi pond.
-Pop into the glass greenhouses, especially Kibble Palace, which feel balmy and tropical and are a great respite from Glasgow’s often dreary weather.
+Pop into the glass greenhouses, especially Kibble Palace, which feel balmy and tropical.
+These winter gardens are a great respite from Glasgow’s often dreary weather.
 Children love the carnivorous plants collection, including the Venus flytraps.

 Our Family Travel Advisors can book vetted kid-friendly accommodations, arrange private tours and guides, create a custom itinerary and more.
 Click to get started!